These NO CHILL gluten free vegan sugar cookies for cut outs make the perfect sugar cookies to decorate! They taste delicious and are so easy to make.

 I used Earth Balance vegan butter sticks.
 This is my favorite vegan butter replacement and I prefer the sticks for baking and cooking because they have a lower water content than the tub does.
 The tub has more water in it to make it more spreadable, which makes it not as ideal for baking and sauteing.

-If you don’t want to use a store bought flour blend, the homemade mixture I would use is: 1 cup white rice flour, 1/2 cup potato starch, 1/4 cup tapioca starch, and 2 Tablespoons psyllium husk.
+If you don’t want to use a store bought gluten free flour blend, the homemade mixture I would use is: 1 cup white rice flour, 1/2 cup potato starch, 1/4 cup tapioca starch, and 2 Tablespoons psyllium husk.

 Serving Size:1 large cut out cookie